dearshrewdwit/java_intro/README.md

 - A high-level understanding of how different languages work
 - De-mystify what a compiled language is
 - How to set up your environment for Java
+- Use docs and stackoverflow to learn a new language
-- How to create, compile and run your first Java program.
+- How to create, compile and run Java programs

 ## What's in here?
-- Terminology
-- Resources
+- Terminology & Resources
-- What is Java?
+- What is Java and how does it work
 - Setup instructions
+- An intro to some of Java's data types
+- An intro to loops
-- Fizzbuzz
+- Fizzbuzz in Java

-  _bonus stuff_
+- An intro to TDD in Java using Junit
-- random links to interesting things
+- _bonus:_ random links to interesting things
-- Fizzbuzz TDD
-- A small web app

 ## What's not in here?
 - lots
+- this workshop has a fairly narrow scope

 ## Disclaimer :construction: